Shriti Vadera, Baroness Vadera

-Shriti Vadera, Baroness Vadera, PC (born 23 June 1962) is a Ugandan-born British investment banker, and has been chair of Prudential plc since January 2021, having joined the board in May 2020.
-Until September 2009, she was a government minister jointly for the Department for Business, Innovation and Skills and the Cabinet Office.
+Shriti Vadera, Baroness Vadera, PC (born 23 June 1962) is a Ugandan-born British former investment banker and government minister who has been chair of Prudential plc since January 2021, having joined the board in May 2020.
+She served in the government of Gordon Brown in the Cabinet Office, Department for Business, Innovation and Skills and Department for International Development.
 She was chair of Santander UK from March 2015 to October 2020, the first woman to head a major British bank.

 Early life

 Vadera was born in Uganda in 1962 to Indian Gujarati parents.

 She is from a family who owned a small tea plantation but fled to India in 1972 following the Ugandan government's expulsion of Ugandan Asians, and then later to the UK.
-She was educated at Northwood College before taking a degree in philosophy, Politics, and Economics at Somerville College, Oxford.
+She was educated at Northwood College before taking a degree in Philosophy, Politics, and Economics at Somerville College, Oxford.

 Private sector career

 For over 14 years Vadera was employed at investment bank UBS Warburg, where her work included advising governments of developing countries, and debt relief and restructuring.
 She also played a role in the partial privatisation of South African Telecom.